End Point Assessment Services

 Professional Discussion

-The discussion normally takes place online (via Zoom or Teams) but may also be held in person if required.
+The discussion normally takes place online (via Zoom or Teams) but may also be conducted in person if required.
 Apprentices must have their portfolio accessible during the assessment.

 The Presentation allows the apprentice to showcase two distinct projects completed during the final four months of their apprenticeship.
-The type of project depends on the pathway:
+The nature of the projects depends on the chosen pathway:

-• Museum and Gallery Technicians: focus on object installation projects.
+• Museum and Gallery Technicians: projects focus on object installation.

-• Conservation Technicians: focus on treatment and/or preventive conservation projects.
+• Conservation Technicians: projects focus on treatment and/or preventive conservation.

 Gateway

-• Submission of the portfolio of evidence to support the Professional Discussion
+• Portfolio of evidence to support the Professional Discussion.

-• Submission of the title and details of two projects that have completed during the last four months of the apprenticeship, also to support the Professional Discussion
+• Title and details of two projects completed during the final four months of the apprenticeship (these will also support the Professional Discussion).

-• If the apprentice has an education, health and care plan or a legacy statement, the minimum requirement for English and maths is Entry Level 3
+• For apprentices with an Education, Health and Care Plan (EHCP) or a legacy statement, the minimum requirement is Entry Level 3 in English and maths.

-• British Sign Language qualifications are accepted as an alternative to English qualifications where BSL is your primary language
+• British Sign Language (BSL) qualifications are accepted as an alternative to English qualifications where BSL is the apprentice’s primary language.

 Costs